adamralph/adamralph.github.com/_posts/2013-05-18-oss-it-already.md

 ![I LOOKED AT YOUR CODE...
 IT'S CRAP!
 HAHAHA LOL](http://adamralph.com/img/i-looked-at-your-code.jpg)

 Of course, trolls exist and you may even encounter one who flames your work as a load of rubbish without any offering any help.
 I believe that such cases are rare, but if they do happen a degree of humility is necessary.
 Maintain your dignity, don't feed the troll and carry on.
-In the OSS community, the number of good poeple who want to help far outweighs the number of nasty well-poisoners.
+In the OSS community, the number of good people who want to help far outweighs the number of nasty well-poisoners.

 ![STARTS NEW PROJECT...
 PUSHES INITIAL COMMIT TO GITHUB](http://adamralph.com/img/starts-new-project.jpg)